-It looks like President Donald J. Trump’s executive order on immigration will be going back to court, as a federal judge in Hawaii has issued a nationwide injunction on the travel moratorium provision.
+It looks like President Donald J. Trump’s executive order on immigration will be going back to court, as a federal judge in Hawaii has issued a nationwide restraining order on the travel moratorium provision.
 Liberals see that portion as a de facto Muslim ban and a violation of the Constitution’s establishment clause (via Politico):

 A federal judge in Hawaii has issued a nationwide restraining order against enforcement of key parts of President Donald Trump’s revised travel ban executive order.